Spring Awakening in Alaska: Waterfalls, Wildlife, and Why May & June Are the Secret Season to Cruise the Tongass

 Fishing, Weather, and Honest Expectations

-Every year tells its own story—but whether it’s sunlit waterfalls or rain-polished cliffs, this season brings the Tongass alive in ways that surprise even locals.
+Every year tells its own story — but whether it’s sunlit waterfalls or rain-polished cliffs, this season brings the Tongass alive in ways that surprise even locals.

 The Energy of a New Season

 The Boat Company crew often say the same thing every year: the first few trips feel like a homecoming.
-The boats gleam after winter refits, and everyone’s eager to see what’s changed—what birds have arrived, what glacier faces have shifted, what stories the forest will tell this year.
+The boats gleam after winter refits, and everyone’s eager to see what’s changed — what birds have arrived, what glacier faces have shifted, what stories the forest will tell this year.

 Guests often sense that energy without realizing it; there’s a shared excitement that comes from witnessing the wilderness as it reawakens.
+It’s not just the landscape that comes alive — it’s the people, too.
+The crew, the guests, even the seasoned Alaskans like Paul Olson who return each year with the same spark.

-It’s the time when everyone and everything—from whales to crew—is freshly tuned to the rhythm of the season.
+It’s the time when everyone and everything — from whales to crew — is freshly tuned to the rhythm of the season.

 Why May and Early June Are the Secret Season